| "The

 agriculture and wineries, or as domestic servants.
 Some Chinese even managed

 to start their own shops and businesses, especially laundries.
+Rival Chinese Laundries

-in Healdsburg
+in Healdsburg Dr. William

 C. Shipley, in his Tales of Sonoma County, recalled the rival laundries